On every farm, on every plate.

 What’s A Pulse?

-Pulses (including dry peas, beans, lentils and chickpeas) are the edible seeds of legumes.
+Pulses (including field peas, dry beans, lentils and chickpeas) are the edible seeds of legumes.
 Pulses are grown for food and feed in countries around the world, and they are unique among grain crops in their ability to partner with certain soil bacteria to take nitrogen, an essential plant nutrient, from the air and turn it into a form that can be used by plants.

 Are you new to growing pulses?